 In addition to specific subjects, we teach, model and discuss a range of values, which underpin our school vision and add to the spiritual, moral, social and cultural education of the children here.
 We explicitly draw out the values of modern Britain to ensure the children in our care have the best possible start to being active and caring citizens.

 Most of the classroom subjects are covered by the statutory National Curriculum, but we also teach skills, attitudes and dispositions for learning which we believe help us meet our vision for the education of the children here.
-If you are wondering about the four animals which appear on this site, read our BLP page to find out how we teach children about their learning skills.

 Whatever the subject, children are taught through a variety of teaching styles and approaches.
 The children are encouraged to work cooperatively as a member of the class or a group, or as an individual.
 They may work with children of a similar ability or in mixed ability groups.
 We ensure through planning, resourcing and differentiation that every child has equal access to the curriculum.